ZSHJoanna/pycs-diy/docs/installation.rst

 It requires ``numpy``, ``scipy`` and ``matplotlib``.
 Those are all you need to run the free-knot splines.

-The regression difference technique have furter dependencies:
+The regression difference technique have further dependencies:

 * `scikit-learn <http://scikit-learn.org>`_